jaredwarren/rpi_music/README.md

 TODO:

-fix new redirect
-fix new overwrite
-fix start new song
-see if I can control led on rfid
+logs

 from phone check existing card

 Write to card url/name????

-fix title, why is bruno 'soundtrack-version.mp4'?

-uninstall pulseaudio
 Autostart

 Documentation

+uninstall pulseaudio
+see if I can control led on rfid